karpetrosyan/hishel/docs/index.md

 ## How and where are the responses saved?

-The responses are stored by `Hishel` in [storages](TODO). `Hishel` has a variety of built-in storage options, but the default storage is a [filesystem storage](TODO).
-You can switch the storage to another one that `Hishel` offers or, if necessary, write your own; for more information, see the storage documentation.
+The responses are stored by `Hishel` in [storages](https://karosis88.github.io/hishel/userguide/#storages).
+You have complete control over them; you can change storage or even write your own if necessary.

 ## Contributing